fhnw-iot-4ia/iot-project-iot_plants/README.md

 # IoT Engineering
 ## Project Connected Plants
-A moisture and environmental sensor for your plants to get a information, whenever there is need for action.
+A environmental sensor for your plants to monitor your plants health and get notified, whenever there is need for action.

 ## Introduction
 This project is part of the [IoT Engineering](../../../fhnw-iot) course.